-It may only be early in the year, but 2023 is already well underway in the mystery genre, with books out now, or out shortly, from some of our favourite novelists.
-Throughout the year we'll be looking out for new mystery books as they're published and adding them whenever we think they're worth reading.
-On this list, we'll also include books that have been nominated for prestigious mystery book awards in 2023, like the Edgars in the US and the Dagger Awards in the UK.
-The shortlist for the Edgars has already been announced (in January), and the Dagger shortlist will be unveiled in May.
+It's December now and our best mysteries of the year list is wrapping up.
+Throughout 2023 we've been looking out for new mystery books as they're published and adding them whenever we think they're worth reading.
+On this list, we also include books that have been nominated for prestigious mystery book awards in 2023, like the Edgars in the US and the Dagger Awards in the UK.
+The shortlist for the Edgars was announced back in January, the Dagger shortlist came out in May.
 Bear in mind that these are the best books of the previous year, rather than the very latest—with the advantage that they're already likely to be in paperback.

 Like a Sister